fluxcd/notification-controller/docs/spec/v1beta2/providers.md

 `.spec.proxy` is an optional field to specify an HTTP/S proxy address.

+If the proxy address contains sensitive information such as basic auth credentials, it is recommended to store the proxy in the Kubernetes secret referenced by `.spec.secretRef.name`.
+When the referenced Secret contains a `proxy` key, the `.spec.proxy` value is ignored.

 ### Interval

 `.spec.interval` is a required field with a default of ten minutes that specifies